Information on How to Teach Reading to Children or Adults

 Whilst reading fluency can be improved by reading books that are at a suitable level, more precise practice is often needed.
-Specific practice from decoding a larger group of words that focus on a single grapheme, can speed up the process of becoming a fluent reader.
+Practicing decoding skills by focusing on a single grapheme, can speed up the process of becoming a fluent reader.
 The ‘Practice Reading and Speaking’ program provides all of the facts about the phonic code (minus the confusing technical jargon).
 As you teach reading with this book, over 12,000 practice words allow the student to encounter hundreds of combinations of sounds and spellings in order of difficulty to ensure plenty of practice.
 In fact the course was written with the purpose of extending vocabulary and the understanding of how words work.
 Where possible, the order of words allow for short sentences to be written easily.
-Humour has also been injected where possible.
+At times, the order of words creates humorous phrases.
+Vocabulary is increased.
 Scan reading or writing challenges at the bottom of each page encourage students to use what they are learning in their own writing.

 How to Teach Reading – Use Positive Language

 As you teach reading with this course, you will notice that there are no ‘irregular’ words.
 All words can be decoded.
 If you can say them, you can sound them out.
+The fact that some graphemes have limited examples becomes irrelevant.
 When you teach reading without the negative concept that certain words don’t follow the usual rules, pupil’s confidence stays high.
 Positive language helps develop enthusiasm.
 Your pupils won’t feel that they are doomed to fail.

 How to Teach Reading through Achievable Challenges

+Reassure your pupils that you are confident that they will succeed with this course.
 Focus on the discovery of the precise principles that your pupil finds difficult as you teach reading.
-By means of the assessments, you will avoid wasting time by repeating already assimilated principles.
+By means of the assessments, you will avoid wasting time on repetition of already assimilated principles.
 Heightened awareness of your pupil’s strengths and weaknesses allows you to set achievable challenges and goals.
-How to teach reading is made easy when the phonics course is tightly structured and organised in a simple way.
+Being able to monitor their own progress builds student confidence.
+Pupils can learn new concepts at their own pace.